mudassir0909/jsonresume-theme-elegant/README.md

-jsonresume-theme-flat
+jsonresume-theme-geeky
 =====================

-Flat theme for jsonresume
+Geeky theme for jsonresume